 Climate Risk Scoring Dashboard for Malawi's 28 Districts

 Jimmy MatewereClimate risk means different things to different people.
-For a farmer in Nsanje it means drought.
-For a planner in Blantyre it means flooding.
-For a policy maker in Lilongwe it means both, happening in different places at the same time.
+For a farmer in Nsanje it means flooding.
+For a planner in Blantyre it means both flooding and drought, happening in different places at the same time.
 The challenge is not understanding that risk exists.
 It is quantifying it in a way that supports decisions.

-This project was my attempt to do that systematically across all 28 Malawian districts.
+This was my attempt to do that systematically across all 28 Malawian districts.

 The pipeline processes over 50,000 daily meteorological records from 2020 to 2024, sourced from the NASA POWER API for all 28 districts.
 Each district gets its own time series, risk score, and index decomposition.

-The goal was not to build a research tool.
-It was to build something a non-technical decision maker could open and understand immediately.
+The Streamlit dashboard visualizes risk scores geographically and breaks down the hazard, exposure, and vulnerability components per district through radar charts.
+The goal was to build something a non-technical decision maker could open and understand immediately.

 Continue the Conversation